1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 • Click Approve for your Ad Manager network.

-Following the above steps will give AdSense access to the Google Ad Manager account.
-When you’re done with the linking of accounts, the next step is to set-up AdSense ads and serve via DFP server.
+The above steps will give AdSense access to the Google Ad Manager account.
+When you finish linking accounts, the next step is to set up AdSense ads and serve via the ad server.

 • Sign in to your Google Ad Manager account.